Gay Cape Town – Fun, Friendly and Unique.

 - LGBTQ+-friendly accommodations are abundant here, with boutique hotels and stylish guesthouses.

-- Great for those who want a quieter base but with easy access to De Waterkant’s nightlife and the city’s main attractions.
+- Green point is great for those who want a quieter base but with easy access to De Waterkant’s nightlife and the city’s main attractions.

 - Don’t miss a sunset walk along the promenade.
 Grab a coffee at Giovanni’s Deliworld, a popular LGBTQ+-friendly hangout for a local feel.